 Operative Fire Sprinkler System Notice

-All rental agreements in New York must include a conspicuous notice (written in bold face font) about whether the property has a functioning operative fire sprinkler system.
-If there is a system in place, the lease must include the date of maintenance and inspection.
+All New York rental agreements must have a conspicuous, bolded disclosure about the presence or absence of a functioning fire sprinkler system on the property.
+If there is a system, the lease must disclose dates of maintenance and inspection.

 FIRE SPRINKLER SYSTEM.
 This rental property or dwelling unit is: